malramsay64/phd-thesis/planning/structure.md

     - Density functional methods

 ### Crystal Melting Results

-- No melting
-- Correct crystal structure
-    - Clustering analysis
-    - packing analysis
-- Instead refocus on crystal growth

-- What happens when they melt
-- polymorphic stability
-    - Unusual behaviour of p2gg => solid state phase transition
-    - pg => asymmetric growth
-        - Observed in other materials
-        - Density difference

 - An estimation of the melting point
     - Needed for melting models